Dmitry Muratov

-In April 2022, the second largest Norwegian media group Amedia announced it was handing over its four printing houses in Russia worth some 4 million Euro to Muratov, as it was ceasing its business activities in Russia.
+On 1 September 2023, Muratov was declared by the Russian authorities to be a "foreign agent".

 Early life and education

 Dmitry Muratov was born on 29 October 1961 into a Russian family in the city of Kuibyshev (officially known since 1991 by its original name, Samara).
 He studied at the Faculty of Philology at Kuibyshev (now Samara) State University for five years, where he discovered his interest in journalism.
 While in college he made contact with local newspapers and held a part-time job in journalism.

 From 1983 to 1985, after graduating from university, he served in the Soviet Army as a communication equipment security specialist.
+He also fought in the Soviet- Afghan war.

 Early career

 In 1987, Muratov began working as a correspondent for Volzhsky Komsomolets newspaper.
 His superiors were so impressed that by the end of his first year he was appointed to head of the Komsomolskaya Pravda youth department, and later was promoted to editor of news articles.
 Muratov left Komsomolskaya Pravda in 1992.